10 Things to Do on Taveuni for Foodies© FijiPocketGuide.com

 food-activities-on-taveuni© FijiPocketGuide.com

 A staple cultural experience in Fiji, the kava ceremony is a welcoming ceremony involving drinking a local narcotic drink known as yaqona or kava.
 A village visit tour will naturally involve a kava ceremony, as it is customary when new visitors arrive at a village.
 If you’re visiting without a guide, be sure to bring your own yaqona root to follow the customs described in Fiji Village Etiquette: What to Do When Visiting a Fijian Village.
-Otherwise, some resorts, such as Matangi, Qamea and Maqai resorts, do their own kava ceremonies at least once a week where guest can try the drink and learn about the traditions surrounding the ceremony.
+Otherwise, some resorts, such as Matangi, Qamea and Maqai resorts, do their own kava ceremonies at least once a week where guests can try the drink and learn about the traditions surrounding the ceremony.
+Vakanananu Retreat offers a themed dinner night, particularly on Tuesdays, where guests can enjoy a traditional Fijian Night, including a kava ceremony.

 4. Learn All the Uses for Coconuts in a Coconut Show